Umersaeed81/File_Management_Operations/log/File_Copy_Operation/Copy_only_from_sub_dir/Example_07.md

 # Copy Specific Prefix ("US") Files

-This example demonstrates how to copy files from a source directory to a destination directory based on a specific filename prefix (**US** in this case).
+This example demonstrates how to copy files from the subdirectories of a specified source directory, but not from the source directory itself, to a destination directory based on a specific filename prefix (**US** in this case).
 Here's a breakdown of the process:
 - The code checks for the existence of the source directory.
 If the source directory is not found, an error message is displayed.
 - If no files are found in the source directory to copy, it displays a message indicating this condition.
 - Before copying each file, it verifies that there is enough free space in the target directory's drive to accommodate the file.
 If there is not enough free space, an error message is displayed.